EDIflyer/linux-notes/docs/server-setup/webhooks_setup.md

 - **Enable SSL verification:** True
 - **Which events would you like to trigger this webhook?:** Just the push event
 - **Active:** True

+You should receive confirmation of a successful ping and a 200 response.

+You can check webhook status as above or the full journal:
+!!! quote "View logs for webhooks.service"
+    ``` bash
+    sudo journalctl -u webhooks
+    ```